 When it comes to proper hazardous waste disposal, taking precaution is of the utmost importance.
 When you notice a burnt out tube, be careful when uninstalling it.
 To do so, make sure your energy source is turned off so you don't burn yourself and uninstall the tube slowly, making sure it doesn't break.
 Once uninstalled, wrap the tube in paper or towels to prevent breakage.
 From here you have several options:

-- recycling center that's within your jurisdiction.
+- Find a recycling center that's within your jurisdiction.
 Some states will require recycling while others require hazardous waste disposal.
 To search, simply type in your area code and you will get local recycling, hazardous waste and e-waste options that can dispose of burnt out tubes.

 - These tubes are considered universal waste and can be dropped off at a universal waste handler in large or small quantities.
 This can be especially helpful for facilities or businesses that may have a larger amount of tubes that need to be disposed of.